jaikrishn-j/skillstack/README.md

 ---
 ### 2. Edit the docker-compose.yml
-Ensure to change the user and password for postgresql Add Gemini API key for AI insights
+Ensure to change the user and password for postgresql.
+Add Gemini API key for AI insights.

 ### 3. Clone the Repository